KurtMage/KurtMage.github.io/README.md

 2. In OBS, click the + in sources to add a source.
 Select Browser as the type.
 3. In the URL box, put the URL from step 1.
 4. Change the Width to 1500.
-5. It's all set up!
-Note: you need to give it an input from the controller for it to show up.
+5. Final important note: you need to give it an input from the controller for it to show up.
+Other than that, you're all set up!

 # Layouts by Controller Layout